 Currently five men await death sentences in Maryland prisons.

-If you have been charged with committing a violent crime or have any questions concerning capital punishment, please contact one of Maryland’s top criminal defense attorneys at the law offices of Alpert Schreyer, LLC at 866-444-6363 for a free consultation today.
+If you have been charged with committing a violent crime or have any questions concerning capital punishment, please contact one of Maryland’s top criminal defense attorneys at the law offices of Alpert Schreyer, LLC at 866-444-6363 for a free case evaluation today.